-Scholarly and creative activities in the field of librarianship are not solely measured by the quantity of articles published.
-Valued research and scholarly activities include peer reviewed works such as; books, bibliographies, encyclopedia chapters, book chapters, conference papers, conference proceedings, or other electronic media.
-Library research can be interdisciplinary as well as subject focused.
-Library scholarly activities can be pedagogical and/or research based studies.
+Scholarly and creative activities in the field of writing centers, composition, rhetoric, and multiliteracy are not solely measured by the quantity of articles published.
+Valued research and scholarly activities include peer-reviewed works such as books, book chapters, conference papers, conference proceedings, or other electronic media productions.
+Pedagogical research can be interdisciplinary as well as subject focused.
+Scholarly activities can be pedagogical and/or research based studies.
 It can involve creative activities such as original software or curriculum design.
 Collaborative work is highly valued and in papers with more than one author equal weight is given to each author listed.

-As a general guideline, a faculty member should achieve two tier 1 (as defined below) scholarly publications within each level of review (Assistant to Associate, or Associate to Librarian).
-Achieving two publications does not, in itself, serve as evidence of scholarly excellence; continued development in scholarly activities as defined in the individual's PDP is also important, likewise, having fewer than two publications does not necessarily serve as evidence of a lack of scholarly excellence.
-In evaluating a candidate for tenure and promotion, the publications offered by the candidate as evidence of scholarly activity will be evaluated within the hierarchy listed below, which by no means is an exhaustive list of possible evidence to be presented by the candidate of his/her scholarly achievement.
+As a general guideline, a faculty member should achieve a minimum of two tier 1 (as defined below) scholarly publications within each level of review (Assistant to Associate, or Associate to Professor).
+Achieving a minimum of two publications does not, in itself, serve as evidence of scholarly excellence; continued development in scholarly activities as defined in the individual's PDP is also important, likewise, having fewer than two publications does not necessarily serve as evidence of a lack of scholarly excellence candidate for tenure and promotion, the publications offered by the candidate as evidence of scholarly activity will be evaluated within the hierarchy listed below, which by no means is an exhaustive list of possible evidence to be presented by the candidate of his/her scholarly achievement.